PeterFWS/Structure-PLP-SLAM/README.md

 ### Dependencies:

-* For utilizing line segment (LSD + LBD): we develop the code using OpenCV 3.4.6, in which we restore the implementation of **LSD** because it was removed.
+* For utilizing line segment (LSD + LBD): we develop the code using OpenCV 3.4.6, in which we restored the implementation of **LSD** because it was removed.
 Hence, if you use OpenCV 3+, you may need to restore the LSD code yourself.

-    However, OpenCV restore the LSD in commit **9b768727080b3279c244ad595115b1d5126d32ed** (01.10.2021).
+    However, later version of OpenCV restored the LSD in commit **9b768727080b3279c244ad595115b1d5126d32ed** (01.10.2021).
 You are able to find this information under git-history of OpenCV.

 * Other dependencies (g2o, Eigen3, Pangolin, DBoW2, Ubuntu 18.04) are in general similar to ORB-SLAM2.

 * We integrated **Graph-Cut RANSAC** C++ implementation to our project, which is under BSD license.
 See https://github.com/danini/graph-cut-ransac.

-* This project does not support using **ROS**, at least we haven't tested, for now.
+* This project does **not** support using **ROS** and **Docker**, at least we haven't tested, for now.

 * An additional plane detector: